Species: Sciurus vulgaris

 Distribution: Scotland, Wales, Ireland: a few habitats in England - Isle of Wight, Brownsea Island in Poole Harbour, Thetford Forest in Norfolk.
+Also found in parts of Cumbria, Lancashire, Merseyside, Northumberland, northwest Durham and the Yorkshire Dales.
+There is a small urban red squirrel population in Newcastle.
 Widespread in rest of Europe.

 Habitat: Coniferous forests of Scotland and Wales; mixed woodland in England and Ireland.